mnater/Hyphenopoly/docs/Setup.md

 </script>
 ````
 The pattern files work with _precomposed_ characters.
 So an `Å` (LATIN CAPITAL LETTER A WITH RING ABOVE) must not be composed of `A` (LATIN CAPITAL LETTER A) and ` ̊` (COMBINING RING ABOVE) to be recognizable by hyphenation-engine.
-If the text contains _composed_ characters they must be normalised to _precomposed_ characters.
+If the text contains _composed_ characters they must be normalized to _precomposed_ characters.
 If `normalize` is activated and the user agent supports `String.prototype.normalize()` this can happen automatically.
 Since this comes with a performance penalty it is deactivated by default and it's recommended to use _precomposed_ characters in HTML.

 ### safeCopy